 A natural tension exists between strategic management and financial management of a company.
 Both aim at maximizing the shareholder value of the firm but differ in their approach.
 Strategic management considers the systematic examination of a company’s basis for long-term success, including trade-offs of short-to-medium term gains for long-term success.
 Financial management operates on the notion that all potential projects available to the firm get judged by their cash flows and profitable net present value.
 For top management, this tension means dealing with a broad range of challenges and mediating between divergent views that ultimately shape the organization and its performance.

 Business strategy is about making a particular business the best in its market.
 The objective is to serve customers profitably and better than the competition over the next 3 to 5 years.
-This requirement means building competitive advantage as a mean to provide sustainable and profitable business growth, and fend off competition at the same time.
-Therefore, strategy must be grounded on measures of market performance, including customers and competitors.
-It must also include measures of financial performance to achieve sustainable profitable growth.
+This requirement means building competitive advantage as a way to provide sustainable and profitable business growth and fend off competition at the same time.
+Therefore, a strategy must be grounded on measures of market performance, including customers and competitors.
+It must also include measures of financial performance to achieve sustainable, profitable growth.

 The development of strategy typically involves four steps:

 Corporate strategy looks at the portfolio composition and focuses on other variables, but hinges on competitive advantage nonetheless.